briansimiyuj/doctor-appointment-app/README.md

       a.
 Create cross icon to close mobile menu
       b.
 Create a list of links for the mobile menu
     3. Create a profile picture and a dropdown icon
+    4. Create a dropdown menu for the profile picture and mount it on Navbar component